-Notes to the Financial Statements
+Notes to the Financial Statements for the year ended 31 March 2021

 1. Accounting Policies

 NWL is incorporated in the UK under the Companies Act 2006.
 The Company is a private company limited by shares and is registered in England and Wales.
 The address of the Company's registered office is shown on page 106.
 The nature of the Company's operations and its principal activities are set out in the Strategic Report on page 9.